-Intuitively, with ciphertext packing, we reduce by a factor of n the communication between the SP and the rider.
-However, this comes at the cost of an added vulnerability against potentially malicious drivers.
+Intuitively, because the distances between the rider and drivers are computed based on their (encrypted) precise locations, expanding the size of the zone will not result in negative effects on the performance of the ride-matching and fare-calculation operations.
+In addition, with ciphertext packing, we reduce by a factor of n the communication between the SP and the rider.
+However, if the drivers are malicious, they could corrupt the inputs from other drivers.
 Furthermore, note that in step 1 of the protocol, any valid rider can generate an ephemeral public/private key pair.
 Consequently, if the SP was active, it could track the locations of the drivers, thus indirectly track the locations of the riders.
 We discuss solutions to these potential issues in Section 7.